 DBHY=DBH2008-2*∑2008year=Y(rring,Y:rring,2008)-rbark,Y+rbark,2008

 Here, Y denotes the year of interest, rring denotes ring width derived from cores, and rbark denotes bark thickness.
 Bark thickness was estimated from species-specific allometries based on the bark thickness data from the site [@andersonteixeira_size-related_2015].
-Specifically, we used linear regression equations on log-transformed data to relate bark thickness to diameter inside bark from 2008 data (Table S1), which were then used to determine bark thickness in the retroactive calculation of DBH.
+Specifically, we used linear regression on log-transformed data to relate bark thickness to diameter inside bark from 2008 data (Table S1), which were then used to determine bark thickness in the retroactive calculation of DBH.

 Height measurements (H, n=1518 trees) were taken by several researchers between 2012 to 2019.
 Measurement methods included manual [@stovall_assessing_2018; @neon_national_2018], digital rangefinders [@andersonteixeira_size-related_2015; @neon_national_2018], and automatic, ground-based LiDAR [@stovall_terrestrial_2018].
 Rangefinders used either the tangent method (Impulse 200LR, TruPulse 360R) or the sine method (Nikon ForestryPro) for calculating heights.
 Both methods are associated with some error [@larjavaara_measuring_2013], but in this instance there was no clear advantage of one or the other.
-Measurements from the National Ecological Observatory Network (NEON) were collected nearby the ForestGEO plot following standard NEON protocol, whereby vegetation of short stature was measured with a collapsible measurement rod, and taller trees with a rangefinder [@neon_national_2018].
+Measurements from the National Ecological Observatory Network (NEON) were collected near the ForestGEO plot following standard NEON protocol, whereby vegetation of short stature was measured with a collapsible measurement rod, and taller trees with a rangefinder [@neon_national_2018].
 Species-specific height allometries were developed (Table S2) using logarithmic regression (ln[H]).
-For species with insufficient height data to create reliable species-specific allometries, heights were calculated from an equation developed using all height measurements.
+For species with insufficient height data to create reliable species-specific allometries, heights were calculated from an equation developed by combining the height measurements across all species.

 Crown position (CP)–a categorical variable including dominant, co-dominant, intermediate, and suppressed–was recorded for all cored trees that remained standing during the growing season of 2018 following the protocol of @jennings_assessing_1999.
 While some trees undoubtedly changed position in the 52 years between the 1966 drought and our observations in 2018, in this case the bias would be unlikely to result in false acceptance of our hypothesis (i.e., type I error unlikely; type II error possible).
 An analysis of crown position relative to height (Fig. 2d) and height changes since the beginning of the study period indicated that changes were fairly small relative to differences among canopy positions (Fig. S3), with average tree height growth confined to ~0.82m from 1966 to 1977, ~1.45m from 1977 to 1999, and ~1.97m from 1999 to 2018.
 However, dominant and co-dominant trees were similar in height (Figs. 2d, S3).

 Topographic wetness index (TWI) was calculated using the dynatopmodel package in R (Figure S1) [@R-dynatopmodel].
 Originally developed by @beven_physically_1979, TWI was part of a hydrological run-off model and has since been used for a number of purposes in hydrology and ecology [@sorensen_calculation_2006].
 TWI calculation depends on an input of a digital elevation model (DEM), and from this yields a quantitative assessment defined by how “wet” an area is, based on areas where run-off is more likely.
-From our observations in the plot, the calculation of TWI performed comparatively better at categorizing wet areas than the calculation of a distance matrix from a stream shapefile.
+From our observations in the plot, TWI performed better at categorizing wet areas than the Euclidean distance from a stream shapefile.